Teaching that puts more thinking into learning

-A community of inquiry is the group in which a P4C session takes place.
-It is a group in which the individuals feel valued by each other and where they feel safe to express their views and share their experiences.
-In most schools the whole class will form the community of inquiry, but it can also work with smaller groups.
+A community of inquiry is a group in which the individuals feel valued by each other and where they feel safe to express their views and share their experiences.
+Under P4C Plus every class can operate as a community of inquiry, if the teacher wants it to do so.

 What is 4Cs Thinking?

-Four types of thinking are central to P4C’s values and practice:
+Four types of thinking are central to P4C Plus: